-The list below is promising and should give researchers and legislatures reason to investigate the effect(s) that Cannabis can have as a natural cancer solution.
+The list below is promising and should give researchers and legislatures reason to investigate the effect(s) that Cannabis & cannabis oil can have as a natural cancer solution.
 When clicking through, take note that several studies report non-psychotropic effects when THC was administered to cancer patients.
 This should be of particular interest to people who are against Cannabis because of its ability to get people “high.”

 Biliary Tract Cancer

 MORE ESSENTIAL OIL USES & RECIPES!
 For 150+ effective recipes & natural remedies, get a copy of my national bestselling book, The Healing Power of Essential Oils.
 Buy today to get instant access to $300 in digital bonuses (videos, guides & more) to help you learn how to use essential oils safely & effectively!HealingPowerOfEssentialOils.com

 There are a variety of ways people make Cannabis oil, and the most popular method has been outlined by Rick Simpson – who recommends using naphtha or petroleum ether as a solvent.
 This is where the danger lies.
 According to Dr. Arno Hazekamp – phytochemical researcher at the Department of Plant Metabolomics of Leiden University, The Netherlands:

 “All the solvent components should be considered harmful and flammable, and some of them, such as hexane and benzene, may be neurotoxic.
 Both naphtha and petroleum-ether are considered potential cancer hazards according to their manufacturers.
 Moreover, products sold as naphtha may contain added impurities (e.g. Coleman® fuel) which may have harmful properties of their own.”
 (10)